6 Proven Strategies for Building a Customer-Centric Company

 It's not easy, and it doesn't always come naturally.
 But if you succeed, it will directly and positively impact your bottom line.

 What does it mean to be customer centric?

 Being customer centric means focusing every aspect of your business — from marketing and sales to product development and support — on customer needs and interests, prioritizing customers' long-term successes over short-term business goals.

 Consider all the times you've received dehumanizing service from a company that prioritizes nickel-and-diming their customers over delivering a positive customer experience:

 The airline that gouged you when you had to change your travel plans due to a family emergency.

 The cable company that rescheduled three times and still didn’t show in the four-hour window you took off from work to meet them.

 The retailer that failed to ship your partner's birthday gift on time and took another week to respond to your calls and emails.

-Clearly, not every company takes a customer-centric approach.
-And despite how it may sound, we’re not here to judge.
+Not every company takes a customer-centric approach.
+And despite how it may sound, we're not here to judge.